 In any charge against a person under this Act, and in any proceedings instituted in relation to any property vested in the Minister or in the possession, or under the care and control of, the Minister, it is sufficient to state generally that the property in respect of which the proceedings are instituted is the property of the Minister.

-[Section 53 inserted by No. 24 of 1995 s.
+[Section 53 inserted: No. 24 of 1995 s.
 47; No. 84 of 2004 s.
 80 and 82.]

 54. Persons obstructing execution of this Act